atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 This is a lot of steps and prone to running into edge cases unfortunately.
 But it does work!
 And allowed the initial architecture to work with any unmarked style rules.
 If we were to enforce that all style rules **must** be declared using the `css` function things get a little more interesting.

-Taking the same example above except styles are now defined through `css` and return a data structure with compiled styles.
+If we take the example above, ensure all styles flow through a `css` call site, and then compile each call site in place to a data structure Compiled can work with, things get _really_ interesting.

 ```diff
 /** @jsxImportSource @compiled/react */